fitteia/Scientific-Reports/README.md

 When you are able to use fitteia with some proficiency you can upload one of the templates below used to fit the data in paper pubished in Scientifc Reports
 "A differential equations model-fitting analysis of COVID-19 epidemiological data to explain multi-wave dynamics"

+In this repository you will find also a template for the fitteia->Plotter module that contains a comparison between the projections made using the model fitted parameters to the data untill 14 March 2021.

+Please contact one of the author of the manuscript in case of need for assistence.

+Pedro Sebastião
+Maria Beira